Labour and birth

 - your pregnancy is between 37 and 42 weeks

-then the best place for you to give birth would be in a midwifery-led unit, or in your own home.
+then you may wish to consider giving birth in a midwifery-led unit, or in your own home.

 If you are not sure if you meet these criteria, please speak to your community midwife.